SAP/luigi/README.md

 ## License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache-2.0 license except as noted otherwise in the LICENSE file (/LICENSE).
+This file is licensed under the Apache-2.0 license except as noted otherwise in the [LICENSE](/LICENSE) file.